AlemayehuB/lin_prad/README.md

 Supported file formats include any that pradreader supports, including radiographs generated from FLASH simulations and MIT's CR39 proton radiography analysis
 ### Tool 1: "reconstruct"

-A command line tool for reconstructing the magnetic field of the data from a proton radiography experiment
+A command line tool for reconstructing the magnetic field of the data from a proton radiography experiment given an intermediate file with the requirements above.
+It outputs streamplots based on the reconstruction algorithim
-#### "reconstruct:" Usage
+#### Usage
 ```shell
 reconstruct [options] [input file] [file type] [bin length(microns)]
 ```
-##### "reconstruct:" Options
+##### Options

 | Option | Action |
 |:-------|--------|